Hub Models → Collective Impact

 Multi-Payer Approach

-When identifying and engaging priority populations, it is important to understand the barriers to enrollment they may experience.
+When identifying and engaging populations at greatest risk for type 2 diabetes and its complications, it is important to understand the barriers to enrollment they may experience.
 The costs of the National DPP lifestyle change program may inhibit or prevent people from enrolling.
 State health departments interested in partner networks to significantly increase enrollment in the National DPP lifestyle change program may consider utilizing existing assets and coverage in their states such as Medicare, Medicaid, commercial health plans, state employee coverage, employer-sponsored insurance, and coverage in correctional facilities (i.e., prisons).
 A multi-payer approach will ensure that populations with different types of insurance coverage can enroll in the National DPP lifestyle change program, eliminating a potential barrier to enrollment.

 States may work with existing partners like employers or commercial health plans to expand their employees’ coverage for the National DPP lifestyle change program.
 The Case for Coverage for Commercial Health Plans and Employers page of the Coverage Toolkit provides resources for working with employers or commercial health plans.
 Healm is a free resource designed to support employers considering covering the National DPP lifestyle change program as a benefit for their employees.